telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 This header is used by both requests and responses.
-Content-length HTTP header is a mandatory header in Orion responses. it defines the length of the request and response body in octets (8-bit bytes).
+Content-length HTTP header is a mandatory header in Orion responses.
+It defines the length of the request and response body in bytes.
 Orion Context Broker expects always a Content-Length header in all client requests, otherwise the client will receive a `411 Length Required` response.
-This is due to the way the underlying HTTP library (microhttpd) works.
+This is due to the way the underlying HTTP library (libmicrohttpd) works.

     Content-Length: 34